dasmlab/mcp-server-agent-list-service/infrastructure/README.md

 ## Infrastructure Setup

-This folder is the base Terraform workflow that we use.
+This folder is the base Terraform workflow that we use in differnet Cloud Providres and with different SCM Reconciliers (ArgoCD in this case)

 # Goal: